 10. Homeless shelters

 Homeless shelters provide a valuable safe place for people to rest.
 Being homeless is a lonely and isolating time, and board games can help people in the same situation to connect with each other.

-The YMCA is famous for providing sheltered accommodation but did you know they also provide before and after school clubs, holiday clubs and camps, school activities, respite for young carers and a lot more?
+The YMCA is famous for providing sheltered accommodation but did you know they also provide before and after school clubs, holiday clubs, camps, school activities, respite for young carers, and a lot more.
 With all those activities going on, I’m sure they could find a use for some old board games.

 Donating tabletop hobbyist board games